 The cafeteria at the Tokyo Head Office serves TFT dishes daily.

-Our initiatives in the FY2017
+Our initiatives in the FYE 2020

 Other Volunteer Programs in which Employees can Participate

-Twice a year, a blood drive by the Japan Red Cross Society is held in the Tokyo head office.
+Every year, a blood drive by the Japanese Red Cross Society is held in the Tokyo head office.
 Today, precious donated blood is not only used during surgeries but also widely utilized in the treatment of illnesses such as leukemia, making blood donations even more important.
 While there are cases where people are unable to give blood due to their physical condition on the day, an overseas stay or local regulations, each time many employees including those from Group companies head to the venue to do their part.